Sinusitis and Allergy

 Stuffy nose can occur because of an allergy, a cold, or a deviated septum.

 Both are incredibly uncomfortable conditions, but to determine what type of treatment you need it is important to get a correct diagnosis.
-Our plastic surgeons in NY and NJ can quickly diagnose the cause of your discomfort.
+Our plastic surgeon in NY and NJ can quickly diagnose the cause of your discomfort.
+Dr. Monica Tadros always spends enough time painstakingly assessing every patient.
+Only then can she determine whether sinus surgery is an option.

 How Common is Sinusitis?